 So let me give you this quick pointer: if an autistic person says “

-But that doesn’t mean we aren’t disabled, and in American culture at least it’s important to understand the ways in which the disabled community is let down by journalists if we want to understand how to do better by Autistic people.
+But that doesn’t mean we aren’t disabled.
+In American culture at least, it’s important to understand the ways the disabled community is let down by journalists if we want to understand how to do better by Autistic people.
 So.

 There are a lot of ways to learn more about disability, and one way in may be

 I wrote on Twitter that polls abled people about some questions relating to disability, and then analyzes their responses.